flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 - **Text**: The content of a text element can be set using JavaScript expressions, allowing for dynamic text generation or displaying process-related information.
 - **Link**: The link text can also accept JavaScript expressions, enabling dynamic generation of the link text based on process parameters or other conditions.

-Please note that these settings are specifically applicable to numeric values and are not intended for date or string values.

 :::caution
 For input elements (e.g., text input), you may require a default value from a process variable, while a number input may need a computed value.